 However, our grandson posed a special problem.
 He is a kid who wants a dinosaur cake and the problem is he is a Type 1 Diabetic.
 How in the world am I going to make a cake that is not through the roof in carbs.

 We want to celebrate his birthday in a manner he is familiar with but keep his blood glucose levels as controlled as possible.
-Yes he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.
+Yes, he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.

 Searching the Web

 I began earnestly searching all my favourite recipe sites to find what I was looking for.
 I even tried a few recipes to see how they would bake up and then of course the taste test.
-After all if I didn’t like it how could I expect my grandson to like it.
-Since it was his birthday I really needed the flavor to appeal to a kid.
+After all, if I didn’t like it how could I expect my grandson to like it.
+Since it was his birthday I really needed the flavour to appeal to a kid.